tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 ### Python operations

-The `InputTransform` block wraps an arbitrary python function into a block.
+The `InputTransform` block wraps an arbitrary Python function into a block.
-It takes a python object as input, and returns a python object as output.
+It takes a Python object as input, and returns a Python object as output.
-For example, the following block converts a python string to a list of floats.
+For example, the following block converts a Python string to a list of floats.

 ```python